 property in a particular Emirate.
 As examples, we have made make specific reference to the

 laws of Dubai and Abu Dhabi below.

-The Dubai Tenancy Law provides that:
+The Dubai Tenancy Law

 - The landlord is responsible for the maintenance works and repairs of any defects in